hello-rust/show/LESSONS_LEARNED.md

 ### Resources

-- There's a ton of royality free music out there, but it's hard to find because it's not properly categorized or the preview is cumbersome.
+- There's a ton of royalty free music out there, but it's hard to find because it's not properly categorized or the preview is cumbersome.
 Right now I use [freemusicarchive](freemusicarchive.org/), although it's not the most convenient to use.